Manly Dam Geography Excursion

 Program outline

-- Morning session: Site briefing, background, map work, field sketch
+- Morning session: Site briefing, map work, dune profile, vegetation profile, wind speed tests

 Activities are performed in a rotation to accommodate multiple classes.
 The timing and location of activities will vary according to factors such as the school’s schedule, number of classes, and the environmental conditions on the day.